Chiang Mai Gay Travel

 Chiang Mai Gay Saunas

-There are two known Chiang Mai gay saunas I’ll mention.
-These spots opened up after my visit though, so I can’t give a personal opinion on them FYI.
+There are two known Chiang Mai gay saunas you should know about.
+These spots opened up after my visit though, so I can offer only some general information about them.

-The first is House of Male, a sauna and gym just for men.
+The first is House of Male, a gay sauna and gym just for men.
 They have a small fitness room and a large pool area that seems to be a great area for cruising comfortably.

 Club One Seven is a newer gay cruising facility in Chiang Mai.
 They have guest houses, massage services, a sauna, and an amazingly phallic-shaped pool and lounge area.